Frequently Asked Questions

 As soon as you have a date, I’ll send you a letter of agreement which states the goals we have agreed on.
 The date is firm upon receipt of a 50% deposit.
 About a month before your event, I start to interview key people involved.
 The reason I don’t do this sooner is that staff, board and circumstances change and I want the talk to meet current needs, not those of six months or even a year before.

 If I don’t think I’m the best choice for your program or I’m already booked, I will gladly refer you to another speaker.
-The nice thing about the governance circuit is that so many of us know each other.
+The nice thing about the governance and fundraising circuit is that so many of us know each other.
 (This is the reasons so many of my books are anthologies).
 Also, I’m the past president of the Gateway Chapter of the National Speakers Association and know many of the speakers on the national and international speaking circuits.
 Some groups have me back year after year, some want a different speaker.
 I will gladly refer you to one of my colleagues.